In 1987 the Sy Syms School of Business was established through a generous gift by Mr. Sy Syms. From its inception, the

 In 2005, the school hosted its second

-Noble Prize winner, Dr. Robert Aumann of Hebrew University.
-He is the first
+Noble Prize winner, Dr. Robert Aumann of Hebrew University, the first

 With the arrival of Dr. Michael